zerocore-ai/monocore/monocore/README.md

   </p>
 </div>

 **`monocore`** is the engine behind the monocore platform, providing a robust foundation for running AI workloads in isolated microVMs.
-It handles everything from VM lifecycle management to OCI image distribution, making it easy to deploy and orchestrate AI agents securely.
+It handles everything from VM lifecycle management to OCI image distribution, making it easy to deploy and orchestrate code sandboxes securely.

 > [!WARNING]
 > This project is in early development and is not yet ready for production use.